mkristian/dm-ldap-adapter/README.markdown

       ldap_properties {{ :objectclass => "posixGroup"}}
     end

-so with the help of the ldap_properties you can define a block which returns an hash with extra attributes. with block like this you can make some calculations if needed.
+so with the help of the ldap_properties you can define a block which returns an hash with extra attributes. with such block you can make some calculations if needed, i.e. :homedirectory => "/home/#{login}" for the posixAccount.

 authentication
 --------------